Why Augmented Intelligence could be your new creative partner.

 We find it hard to think of computers as creative, as in doing so, we’re surrendering the main thing that differentiates us from everything else with which we share the planet.
 Our creativity is sacred.

 But for years computers have been carrying out complex decision-making tasks, which would have been considered impossible or magic just a few years before.
 How does your computer know what playlist to compile to suit your personal tastes, find you an ideal date, or determine that message from the Nigerian Prince should go to your Spam folder?

 Surely we are free to think outside the box, unbound by the programming constraints of a computer?
 Well actually, we do have our own programming, we perhaps don’t always realise it.
 Much of our program is not coded in binary but contained within our DNA.
 And a vast amount of our programming, or perhaps more accurately, conditioning, is captured in the way our brains store memories and shortcut complex thought processes.
 To learn more about the way we typically get conditioned with thinking patterns, get to know the Creatures of Habit.

 Whether or not we want to class computers as creative or if anyone really actually cares, there are mounting examples of computers attempting creative endeavours from works of art to literary masterpieces.

 A 17-year old student in America fed a machine learning library the back catalogue of Kanye West lyrics.
 It was soon able to come up with its own original lyrics with rap styling.
 You can hear the results here:

-Vincent is an AI that is able to transforms your rough sketches into a Van Gogh-esque masterpiece.
+Vincent is an AI that is able to transform your rough sketches into a Van Gogh-esque masterpiece.
 It’s learned its craft by looking at thousands of paintings from the Renaissance onwards.

 A full movie called Sunspring was the first film to be entirely written by AI.
 The machine learned from hundreds of sci-fi movie and TV scripts.
 Here’s the result.
 There’s even equal starring David Hasselhoff.